adamkiss/HelperRender/README.md

 * ~~Auto extraction of unformatted page variable~~ – done in **v0.5.1**
 * ~~Inclusion of collections~~ – done in **v0.3.0**
 * ~~Inclusion of collections with separators~~ – done in **v0.6.0**
+* Include global variables (to be available throughout life of request)
 * Inclusion of collection with variables informing developer where in the array he is (HR_first, HR_last, HR_odd, HR_even)
 * Inclusion of collections with separators included in partials (to be not shown if HR_last)
 * Force `render::collection` to expect array of arrays, which will be then extracted as variables